 - Oversight of logistics contractors

 Numerous exceptions may be available, depending on the type of material, quantity, packaging, and mode of transport.
 Exceptions typically provide only limited relief or impose different requirements.
+As of January 1, 2021, the Other Regulated Materials - Domestic (ORM-D) marking has been phased out and may no longer be used for Consumer Commodities.
+Consumer Commodities, as defined in 49 C.F.R.
+Section 171.8, that were previously labeled ORM-D must now be repackaged and relabeled, unless they meet one of the exceptions below.
 Some potentially relevant exceptions for retailers include:

-Many types of consumer products are eligible for these exceptions.
-These are hazardous materials of low or medium danger (as identified in the HMR) in small primary containers and packaged for transport in strong outer packaging not exceeding certain maximum weight.
-Weight limits and strong outer packaging can be waived for consumer commodities under certain circumstances.
-Limited Quantities or Consumer Commodities must comply with reduced requirements, but in many cases are excepted from shipping papers and hazard labeling.
-Packages must bear the mark for Limited Quantity or ORM-D (available for U.S. ground transportation for consumer commodities until 2021).
+Many types of products are eligible for these exceptions.
+These are hazardous materials of low or medium danger (as identified in the HMR) in small primary containers and packaged for transport in strong outer packaging not exceeding certain maximum weights.
+Limited Quantities must comply with reduced requirements, but in many cases are excepted from shipping papers and hazard labeling.
+Packages must bear the mark for Limited Quantity.

 Materials of Trade

 Hazardous materials transported by retailers may be eligible in some cases (e.g., when the retailer is offering appliance repair or other in-home services) for the materials of trade exception.
-These are hazardous materials, other than hazardous wastes, that are transported by motor vehicle for one of three purposes: (1) protecting health and safety of the motor vehicle operator or passengers; (2) supporting the operation of a motor vehicle or its auxiliary equipment; or (3) by a private motor carriers in direct support of a principle business function other than transportation.
+These are hazardous materials, other than hazardous wastes, that are transported by motor vehicle for one of three purposes: (1) protecting health and safety of the motor vehicle operator or passengers; (2) supporting the operation or maintenance of a motor vehicle or its auxiliary equipment; or (3) by a private motor carrier, including vehicles operated by a rail carrier, in direct support of a principal business function other than transportation by motor vehicle.
 Only certain types of hazardous materials are eligible for this exception, and weight limits, marking, and driver notification requirements apply.

 Additional Quantity Exemptions